 How much does it cost to replace an entire mouth with dental implants?

 Once again, to answer this question many variables are at play and most important after an in depth evaluation this may not be necessary or advisable.
 If you need to have teeth extracted and bone grafting is necessary, this may add significantly to your total treatment costs.
 These variables will be readily identified and explained early on in your surgical evaluation.
 There are also many variations in fees depending on the type of full-arch dental implant restoration you’re considering.
 When considering replacement of an entire arch or mouth there will be decisions regarding the type of dental prosthesis.
 As part of the planning process it is important for your implant team to identify the end result prior to the surgical placement of any implant fixture.
-Implant-supported dentures may be advisable, some restorations can be fixed in a more permanent fashion and there is also an “All-on-Four” option that replaces an entire upper or lower arch of missing teeth with potentially only four implant fixtures in a short period of time.
+Implant-supported dentures may be advisable as some restorations can be fixed in a more permanent fashion.
+There is also a Full Arch on 4 Implants option that replaces an entire upper or lower arch of missing teeth with potentially only four implant fixtures in a short period of time.

 Will insurance cover the costs of dental implants?